In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Diagnostic criteria

-Estimated Glomerular Filtration Rate (eGFR): A calculated measure based on serum creatinine, age, gender, and ethnicity, used to estimate kidney function.
+Estimated glomerular filtration rate (eGFR): A calculated measure based on serum creatinine, age, gender, and ethnicity, used to estimate kidney function.
 A consistent eGFR <60 mL/min/1.73 m² for over three months confirms CKD.

 Investigation

-Serum Creatinine and eGFR: Key tests for assessing kidney function.
+Serum creatinine and eGFR: Key tests for assessing kidney function.

-Urinalysis: Tests for proteinuria, haematuria, and presence of casts.
+Urinalysis: Tests for proteinuria and haematuria

-Urine Albumin-to-Creatinine Ratio (ACR): A marker for kidney damage; higher levels indicate worsening disease.
+Urine albumin-to-creatinine ratio (ACR): A marker for kidney damage; higher levels indicate worsening disease.

-Blood Tests
+Blood tests

 Full blood count (FBC) – for anaemia